Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Introduction

 \item By using our formalization as a stepping stone, we propose a \textit{realistic threat model} for evasion attacks against ML-PWD~(§\ref{sec:threat}).
 Our threat model is grounded on detailed security considerations from the viewpoint of a typical phisher, who is confined in the `website-space'.
 Nevertheless, our model can be relaxed by assuming attackers with greater capabilities (which require a higher cost).

-\item We practically demonstrate the previous contributions (§\ref{sec:evaluation}).
+\item We combine and practically demonstrate the two previous contributions.
 We perform an extensive, reproducible, and statistically validated \textit{evaluation of adversarial attacks} against state-of-the-art ML-PWD.
-By using diverse datasets, algorithms and features, we develop 18 ML-PWD and assess them against 12 different evasion attacks built upon our threat model.
+By using diverse datasets, ML algorithms and features, we develop 18 ML-PWD (§\ref{sec:evaluation}), each of which is assessed against 12 different evasion attacks built upon our threat model (§\ref{sec:attacks}).

+\item By analyzing the results (§\ref{sec:results}) of our evaluation: (i)~we \textit{show the impact of attacks that are very likely to occur} against both baseline and adversarially robust ML-PWD; and (ii)~we are the first to \textit{fairly compare the effectiveness} of evasion attacks in the problem-space with those in the feature-space.

+\item As an an additional contribution of this journal paper, we propose and empirically assess 37 new perturbations that envision an attacker who can \textit{operate in multiple spaces} (§\ref{sec:new}).

-\item By analyzing the results of our evaluation (§\ref{sec:results}): (i)~we \textit{show the impact of attacks that are very likely to occur} against both baseline and adversarially robust ML-PWD; and (ii)~we are the first to \textit{fairly compare the effectiveness} of evasion attacks in the problem-space with those in the feature-space. \end{itemize} \textbf{Our results highlight that more realistic attacks are not as disruptive as claimed by past works (§\ref{sec:related}), but their low-cost makes them a subtle threat that induces statistically significant degradations.} Finally, our evaluation serves as a `benchmark' for future studies: we provide the complete results and source-code in a dedicated website: \url{https://spacephish.github.io}.
+\end{itemize} \textbf{Our results highlight that more realistic attacks are not as disruptive as claimed by past works (§\ref{sec:related})} but their low-cost makes them a threat that induces statistically significant degradations.
+Intriguingly, however, some ``cheap'' perturbations can lead to devastating impact.
+Finally, our evaluation serves as a `benchmark' for future studies: we provide the complete results in the Appendix, whereas the source-code is publicly available in a dedicated website: \url{https://spacephish.github.io}.